top of page

 PLEASE NOTE

-Tanzania is full of welcoming and friendly locals, so it's best to return the favour hence we will help you to brush up on Tanzanian culture and traditions before you go.
-Not only will you show respect to the locals, but you'll get a much more authentic insight into the culture of this wonderful country.
-Greeting one person and ignoring the rest is considered impolite.
-In some more isolated tribes, greeting an older person is often followed by a bow; however, most volunteers that head to these tribes are well filled in first on local customs.
-There is real poverty in Tanzania and you will soon realize that you are far richer and more fortunate than most local people you meet.
+Tanzanian social systems are group oriented, which means individuals generally put their needs second to the group's.
+As a result, Tanzanians tend to be extremely friendly, polite and generous, especially in public.
+But, there is real poverty like other African countries and you will soon realize that you are far richer and more fortunate than most local people you meet.
 You will probably attract your fair share of souvenir hawkers and beggars, but try and take the time to meet ordinary people going about their day to day business too.
 The experience will be worth it.
 Don't be afraid to step out of your house, just take some precautions.

 Weather in Tanzania